Design a Good Customer Experience for In-Skill Purchases

 Customer: "I want an expansion pack."

-Alexa: "I have two expansion packs that continues the adventure you just finished: Cave Quest adventures or Deep Sea puzzle games.
+Alexa: "I have two expansion packs that continue the adventure you just finished: Cave Quest adventures or Deep Sea puzzle games.
 Which one would you like?"

 Customer: "Deep Sea."